CHIN 2008 - Chinese In-Country

 There will be an average of 20 hours contact per week, with additional hours spent on research, reading and preparing for assignments, totalling 624 hours over the semester.

-Learning Activities SummaryThis information will be available upon enrolment in the course.
+Learning Activities SummaryThis will be made available upon enrolment.

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

 Assessment Task Task Type Weighting Learning Outcome Tests and exams in China Formative and Summative 75% 1-7 3 x 500 word reflection papers Formative and Summative 10% 6-9 2500 word final research/reflection essay Summative 15% 6-9